Eaternity/eaternity-website/_posts/meals/0000-01-01-community-hub.md

     		<p>We are a group of enthusiasts working in gastronomy.
 Regularly we get together to share ideas and solutions for more sustainable restaurants.</p>

   			<p>The power to change comes by gathering our energies towards a common goal.
 With our knowledge we empower ourselves and the restaurants community to tackle the link between food and climate.
-Snd to communicate our goal to a larger public</p>
+And to communicate our goal to a larger public</p>

     		<p>We know it.
 Change can be perceived as difficult, especially by professionals and business owners.
 However, we believe in the power of pioneers.
 With exceptional delicious meals and the superb experiences, we can win over everyone for the cause.
 With every climate friendly meal, we will start a small food movement contributing to preserve our carbon budget and limit climate change.</p>